-In order to be effective communicators, Tourism and Events Management students need to develop traditional (face to face) as well as digital communication skills.
+In order to be effective communicators, Tourism with Business students need to develop traditional (face to face) as well as digital communication skills.
 They need to:

 - Develop written arguments which are clearly structured and grammatically correct. - Understand communication styles in different contexts. - Develop listening skills considering different views when making decisions.